aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/mail-merge/populate-with-data-online/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/MailMerge/ExecuteMailMergeOnline) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 You can use `cURL` command-line tool to easily interact with Aspose.Words web services.
-The following example demonstrates how to make calls to Cloud API with cURL.
+The following example shows how to make calls to Cloud API with cURL.

 **Case 1**: MailMerge Template

-Feel free to download and explore sample input [SampleMailMergeTemplate.docx](/words/mail-merge/SampleMailMergeTemplate.docx), [SampleMailMergeTemplateData.txt](/words/mail-merge/SampleMailMergeTemplateData.txt) and output [TestPostDocumentExecuteMailMerge.docx](/words/mail-merge/TestPostDocumentExecuteMailMerge.docx) files that are designed to act as a demonstration and let you to figure out the details quickly.
+Feel free to download and explore sample input [SampleMailMergeTemplate.docx](/words/mail-merge/SampleMailMergeTemplate.docx), [SampleMailMergeTemplateData.txt](/words/mail-merge/SampleMailMergeTemplateData.txt) and output [TestPostDocumentExecuteMailMerge.docx](/words/mail-merge/TestPostDocumentExecuteMailMerge.docx) files designed to act as a demonstration and let you figure out the details quickly.

 {{< nosnippet >}}
 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}